edelabar/ericdelabar.com/_posts/outdated/2008-03-30-best-laid-plans.markdown

 ---
 layout: post
-title: Best Laid Plans by Eric DeLabar
+title: Best Laid Plans
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, blogging, seo]
 ---
-# Best Laid Plans

 I tried.
 I even had a rough draft; but when I went to try out my concept it didn't work.
 My article on Friday was supposed to be on 301 redirecting from the old [WordPress](http://wordpress.org/) URL structure to a new URL structure, but after doing my research, I'm not sure it's even possible.
 My guess is mod_redirect ignores URL